RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

 Why did Amy set up the Dohnavur Fellowship?

 Amy Carmichael was an amazing Christian woman.
 She lived between 1867 and 1951.
 In her life, she helped lots of children who needed a home in India.

-Amy grew up in a wealthy family in Ireland where she attended the best school and had all that she wanted.
-However things were soon to change.
-Mr. Carmichael’s business began to lose money and her father was so worried about his business that he became ill and died.
-The family could no longer afford to live such a grand life and Amy had to leave her school to help her mum look after the younger children.
+Amy grew up in a rich family in Ireland, where she went to the best school and had everything she needed.
+However, things were soon to change.
+Her father's business lost a lot of money, leaving her family unable to live such a grand life.
+Amy had to leave her school to help her mum look after the younger children.

-Amy begin to work alongside the pastor of her church with the poor in her own town but at the same time she felt an even stronger call on her life.
-Amy believed that God wanted her to go and work in other countries and eventually she moved to India to work with the poor there.
+Amy began to work alongside the pastor of her church with the poor in her own town.
+But at the same time, she felt an even stronger desire to go and work with the poor in other countries.
+Eventually, she moved to India.

 In 1901, Amy met a 7-year-old girl named Preena, who had no home or family.
 She told Amy about the many children who were living the same way as she was.
 Amy was so sad about this that she started the Dohnavur Fellowship.
 By 1913 the Dohnavur Fellowship had been a home and given education to 130 children.